What to do about hemorrhoids

 Bulging blood vessels in the backside can be a pain, but you have many options for treating them.

-By midlife, many more of us have had one or more of the classic symptoms of hemorrhoids, which include rectal pain, itching, bleeding, and possibly prolapse (protrusion of hemorrhoids into the anal canal).
+Some women have a passing encounter with hemorrhoids during pregnancy.
+By midlife, many more of us have had one or more of the classic symptoms, which include rectal pain, itching, bleeding, and possibly prolapse (protrusion of hemorrhoids into the anal canal).
 Leakage of feces may also occur.
 Although hemorrhoids are rarely dangerous, they can be a painful recurrent bother.
 Fortunately, there's a lot we can do about them.

 What are hemorrhoids?